Board of Directors

 Elected to the Board of Directors in 2020.
 Steve spent 20 years as a Senior Partner and business consultant with Accenture, leaving in 2002 to volunteer with non-profit organizations to help maximize their social impact.
 He is a Trustee at the Dana-Farber Cancer Institute and has served in numerous volunteer strategy roles at other Boston healthcare organizations including Brigham and Women’s Hospital, Boston Medical Center, and the Joslin Diabetes Center.

 A graduate of Brown University, Steve is the founder of the EDI Institute, a non-profit that promotes healing and resilience for patients and caregivers through imagery created on mobile devices.
 Steve is an avid photographer and has published two books containing imagery of Cape Cod, with all profits donated to APCC and EDI.
-Steve is represented locally by the FOCUS Gallery in Chatham and is a frequent speaker on the topic of self-expression through imagery.
+Steve is the owner of EXPRESSIONS Gallery in Chatham, and is a frequent speaker on the topic of self-expression through imagery.

 Steve and his wife Paula reside in Brewster.
 Their two grown children, David and Katie, live and work in the Boston area.